 What you should know about wireless earbuds under $200

 How long do wireless earbuds last?

 This seemingly simple question has a few answers.
-On average, most wireless earbuds have a standalone battery life between four and six hours, with the charging case providing an extra two or three charge cycles.
-In other words, you can get anything from 12 to 24-plus hours of battery out of your true wireless earbuds and the case before you need to recharge it.
+On average, most wireless earbuds have a standalone battery life of between four and six hours, with the charging case providing an extra two or three charge cycles.
+In other words, you can get anything from 12 to 24-plus hours of battery out of your true wireless earbuds and the case before you need to recharge them.

 You can read our in-depth breakdown of IP ratings, but if you don’t have time, IPX2 is fine for light use every day.
 If you’re going to exercise in your earbuds, we recommend something with at least an IPX4 rating.